itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Obviously, you can't store infinite number of vectors inside the network.
 There are two good rules of thumb.

-Concider that :math:`n` is the dimension (number of features) of your input vector and :math:`m` is the number of patterns that you want to store in the network.
+Consider that :math:`n` is the dimension (number of features) of your input vector and :math:`m` is the number of patterns that you want to store in the network.
 The first rule gives us a simple ration between :math:`m` and :math:`n`.

 .. math::